'People die at home': Tigray medical services struggle after turmoil of war

 Some hospitals are barely functioning, with no water, electricity or food, they said.
 Most were looted of medicines; staff members fled.

 "The health system in Tigray is reportedly nearly collapsing," the United Nation's Office for the Coordination of Humanitarian Affairs (OCHA) said in a Feb.
-4 report, noting that only three of the region's 11 hospitals were working properly.
+4 report.

+An assessment carried out this month by international aid agencies found that out of Tigray's 40 hospitals, 11 were fully functional and nine were partly functioning.
+Fourteen were not working at all and six were not assessed, the report said.

 Ethiopian Health Minister Lia Tadesse said conditions were improving rapidly.
 The government has sent supplies to 70 of the region's 250 health facilities, along with 10 ambulances, she told Reuters last week.